ffont/source/README.md

 **NOTE**: macos build targets include a *pre-build shell script* phase which generates the `BinaryData.h/.cpp` files needed for the plugin to include up-to-date resources (mainly `index.html`).
 For this script to succeed, you need to compile the  `BinaryBuilder` util provided by JUCE.
 You can compile that using the project files you'll find in `/source/SourceSampler/3rdParty/JUCE/extras/BinaryBuilder/Builds/`.

+**NOTE 2**: macos build targets require `openssl` to implement the HTTPS sevrer that hosts the plugin UI.
+Install by using `brew install openssl`.

 ### Build plugin for ELK platform